AustralianBioCommons/ables/participants/awri.md

 ---
-title: Genetic diversity of Australian wine grapevine germplasm
+title: The Australian Wine Research Institute (AWRI)
 description: Produce reference genomes for several grapevine varieties and to provide these as foundational datasets for further work.
 toc: false
 type: ABLeS Participant
 ---

+## Project title
+Genetic diversity of Australian wine grapevine germplasm

 ## Collaborators and funding